 The likelihood of a data breach and the risks involved are so high that the possibility can no longer be ignored - companies must take the initiative to reduce the likelihood of a breach and to reduce the impact of a breach when the inevitable occurs.
 In addition, it is essential for affected businesses to retain counsel with expertise in rapidly evolving data privacy laws and the ability to effectively handle the litigation onslaught in the aftermath of a data breach, including class actions and regulatory enforcement actions.
 Although there is no piece of comprehensive federal legislation dictating the nature of security practices companies must adopt, businesses should be aware of the numerous federal statements regarding data security, including Executive Orders, White House policy directives, FTC guidelines, pending regulatory frameworks, and proposed legislation that could be argued to constitute a minimum standard of care.
-The imminent introduction of new data privacy directives in the European Union also means that companies doing business in Europe should consult counsel with international capabilities.
+Evolving data privacy directives in the European i INTRODUCTION